A Waterfalls Tour: Mt. Washington Valley, New Hampshire

 Everyone from kids on spring vacation to photo buffs will enjoy the rush of the falls at this time of year.
 Here is a guide to some of the most spectacular waterfalls in the valley, consider visiting any or all of these choices.

-An important note: while there is no admission to see the falls, you will be have to pay $5.00 for a one-day or $5.00 for up to 7-day pass to park at any of the White Mountain National Forest parking areas.
-These passes are available at any area Ranger Station, and at a variety of places throughout Mt.
+An important note: while there is no admission to see the falls, you will have to pay $5.00 for a one-day or $5.00 for up to 7-day pass to park at any of the White Mountain National Forest parking areas.
+These passes are available at any area Ranger station, and at a variety of places throughout Mt.
 Washington Valley.

 Measuring in at about 176 feet, these are the highest single falls in New Hampshire.
 A bonus here is Bemis Brook Falls, Fawn Pool and, Coliseum Falls which can all be visited at the same time.

 Directions: Take Route 302 toward Bretton Woods and look for Crawford Notch State Park entrance.
 Turn onto a paved road just beyond the park and park on the short side road below the railroad tracks.
 The trail starts to the left of the private road above the RR tracks and it's about 1.3 miles to the falls (2 miles if you take the trail to Bemis Brook Falls, Coliseum Falls & Fawn Pool).

 The Ellis River plunges 64 feet to the basin below in a torrent of white water here.
 Make sure to stop and read the signs that describe the geology and history of the area.

 Directions: The turn-off to the falls is 0.7 miles south of Pinkham Notch on Route 16.
 This is also the parking area for the Glen Boulder and Wildcat Ridge Trails.
 A tunnel takes you to the other side of the highway where you turn right to reach the falls.
 It's a relatively easy 0.2-mile walk to the falls.